moskytw/mosql/docs/index.rst

      'person_id': 'mosky',
      'val': ['mosky.tw@gmail.com', 'mosky.liu@pinkoi.com', 'mosky@ubuntu-tw.org']}

-There are almost same, right?
+They are almost same, right?

 Here I use :meth:`~mosql.result.Model.arrange` for taking advantages from the model configured, so the result sets are grouped into three model instances, but